ProudOne/grunt-contrib-terser/docs/uglify-examples.md

 ## Conditional compilation

-You can also enable UglifyJS conditional compilation.
+You can also enable Terser's conditional compilation.
 This is commonly used to remove debug code blocks for production builds.
 This is equivalent to the command line `--define` option.

-See [UglifyJS global definitions documentation](https://github.com/mishoo/UglifyJS2#conditional-compilation) for more information.
+See [Terser global definitions documentation](https://github.com/fabiosantoscode/terser#conditional-compilation) for more information.

 ```js
 // Project configuration.